gooneybird47/FlightGear-AI-Traffic-Creator/README.md

 Traffic_Creator.py can be run either through an IDE or directly from the directory via the command line/terminal by typing "python3 Traffic_Creator.py" without the quotes.

  In windows you can open the terminal from the directory the files are in by clicking in the address bar and typing cmd then enter.

+**See bottom of this text for a Windows Executable.**

 The program should be self explanatory if you have delt with traffic files before but if not I suggest reading up about them on the Wiki first. -
  [Wiki.flightgear](http://wiki.flightgear.org/AI_Traffic) (link also in program).